Assigned Male: Release

 Labelle said that while working with transgender children, she "noticed how negative everything we tell them about their own body is, so I wanted to create a character that could respond to all those horrible things trans kids hear all the time."
 She also has made educational guides to go along with the comics, promoting safer spaces for trans youth.

 In another interview, Labelle said the format of the webcomic allows her to "reach a lot of trans and gender non-conforming people."
 She added that she is inspired by Allison Bechdel's Dykes to Watch Out For and Fun Home.
 Elsewhere she said that most of the comic's cast is neurodivergent since she is on the autism spectrum herself and that she uses hateful comments as some of the material for her comics.
-The comic began on October 1, 2014.
+The comic began on September 13, 2014.

 In December 2015, Labelle participated in a holiday illustration featuring Stephie and trans protagonists of other webcomics like Rain in Rain, Zoë in Venus Envy, Jess & Seb in 2punk4you, Carrie & Allison in Closetspace, and Jesska in Manic Pixie Nightmare Girls.

 By April 2017, the comic was getting "half-a-million visits a week."
-In May 2017, Neo-Nazis sent her death threats, leading her to cancel an event about the release of her book, Dating Tips for Trans and Queer Weirdos.
+In May 2017, online trolls sent her death threats, leading her to cancel an event about the release of her book, Dating Tips for Trans and Queer Weirdos.
 Afterward, they hacked the page for the webcomic on the International Day Against Homophobia, Biphobia and Transphobia, and Facebook page, deleting three years of her work.
 She was also doxxed, with the attackers even contacting her workplace.
 In December 2017, she released a 36-page coloring book with LGBTQ themes titled Add Your Own Colors To The Rainbow!.

 On January 3, 2019, the webcomic began to be published under the name of "Serious Trans Vibes" on Webtoon.
 It is still published on Webtoon.
 In March 2021, Labelle announced that she is writing a young adult novel focusing on two characters from the comic, Ciel and Stéphie, titled Wish Upon a Satellite, with two of the twenty chapters posted publicly, with others available through Patreon.